safespring/docs/content/service/known_issues.md

 ## Resize operations disabled

-Due to different issues with resize operations, we have disabled the resize operations users.
+Due to different issues with resize operations we have disabled user-initiated resize operations.
 If you need to resize instances, please contact [support](/service/support/).

+It is not possible to resize to an instance that has less disk space than the one you are resizing from.

 We expect to support user initiated resize operations after a future system upgrade.